Usman Tariq: International career

 In October 2025, Tariq made his debut for Pakistan in the third T20I of the home series against South Africa.
 He ended with 2/26 in 4 overs, including the wicket of Dewald Brevis, who had looked dangerous, in his first over.

+In November 2025, in the fourth match of the Pakistan T20I Tri-Series, Pakistan defeated Zimbabwe to secure a place in the final.
+Tariq claimed a hat-trick and finished with a match-winning spell of 4/18 that dismantled Zimbabwe’s top order.
+He was declared Player of the Match.

+In February 2026, in the match against India during the T20 World Cup, the decisive moment came in the 18.5 over when Tariq, bowling the final ball of his spell, dismissed Suryakumar Yadav.
+Attempting an aggressive shot over mid-wicket, Yadav mistimed the delivery on the slow surface and was caught by Saim Ayub at deep mid-wicket.
+He scored 32 off 29 balls, including three boundaries.
+Tariq finished with figures of 4–0–24–1, maintaining an economy rate of 6.00.

-Playing style
+Bowling style

-Tariq is an off-spinner who has been noted for his Ashwin-like pause in the run-up and carrom-ball variation.
+Tariq is an off-spinner who is known for a pause in his run-up and a carrom ball variation.

-Bowling action
+Bowling action controversy

-Tariq was reported for a suspect bowling action in both PSL 2024 and 2025, but says his unusual, baseball-style action stems from a natural anatomical condition, he claims he effectively has “two elbows” causing a natural bend, and that medical testing has cleared him.
+Tariq was reported for a suspect bowling action in both PSL 2024 and 2025.
+Tariq said his baseball-style action results from a natural anatomical condition that causes a pronounced bend in his arm, he is described as having been being born with an elbow joint that is split, like an arm with two elbows sitting side by side, and that medical testing cleared him.
 In May 2025, he passed a Pakistan Cricket Board (PCB) biomechanics lab assessment in Lahore and was cleared to bowl.
+Still, Tom Banton questioned his action during the 2025 ILT20.
+In 2026, Australia all-rounder Cameron Green mimicked Tariq's round-arm action during a T20 series in Lahore after getting out.

+In 2026, Indian cricketer Ravichandran Ashwin and umpire Anil Chaudhary stated that Tariq's bowling action was within the rules.